There Are So Many Ways To Get Involved at Saint Mark

 Learn and Grow

-The purpose of the Church is make disciples of Jesus Christ.
+The purpose of the Church is to make disciples of Jesus Christ.
 Therefore, the task of becoming a disciple requires learning and growing in faith.
 The process begins in our church nursery and continues through adulthood.
 We offer Sunday School classes and midweek programs for all ages.
-UMW (United Methodist Women) circles at Saint Mark are busy learning and taking action.
-There are a variety of small group experiences to choose from, including TREK and Vacation Bible School for children, Wings 'N Things and Journey Home Group for youth, an ongoing Sunday morning men's group, a Thursday morning Bible Study, short term studies, as well as retreats.
+UWF (United Women in Faith) circles at Saint Mark are busy learning and taking action.
+There are a variety of small group experiences to choose from, including Spark!
+Children's Ministry, Vacation Bible School or Worship Arts Camp, Ignite!
+Youth Ministry, an ongoing Sunday morning men's group, a Thursday morning Bible Study, short term studies, as well as retreats.

 You may have gifts and talents in teaching, leading or mentoring.
 How about using your gifts to help others become disciples of Jesus?